Airline electronics ban: What you need to know

 What are the airlines saying?

+Turkish Airlines has told its passengers traveling to the U.S. that anything bigger than a smartphone must be checked into the baggage hold.

-Etihad and Turkish Airlines said they had received the notification from the U.S. government and were reviewing it.
+Etihad said it had received the notification from the U.S. government and was reviewing it.
+A spokeswoman for Qatar Airways said it would take full advantage of the 96-hour notice period and implement change on Friday.

 Emirates said it hadn't yet received any notification but would "comply with any new operational or regulatory requirements issued by the relevant authorities."